twistezo/articles/XSS.md

 The main effects of this vulnerability are the possibility of:

-- execution of any actions in the context of the logged in user
+- execution of any actions in the context of the logged-in user
-- reading any data in the context of the logged in user
+- reading any data in the context of the logged-in user

 ## Attack scenario